Essential Selection: History

 "The Essential Mix programme was originally produced by Radio 1 producer Eddie Gordon, who held the post from 1993 to 2001.
 After receiving weekly mix shows from DJs Tony Humphries and Frankie Knuckles on two-hour cassettes from New York's Hot 97 and KISS 100 respectively in the early Nineties Eddie felt that a Radio 1 weekly show with DJs of different styles of music would offer more variety and the chance for the ever burgeoning UK dance music scene to flourish."

-Gordon pitched the idea of a UK based Dance music show, with an emphasis on house, that show-cased different DJs and styles of music and offer an outlet for UK dance music.
+Gordon pitched the idea of a UK-based dance music show, with an emphasis on house, that show-cased different DJs and styles of music and offer an outlet for UK dance music.

 The first show, fronted by Gordon's protege Tong, was broadcast on 11 January 1991, produced by Gordon and aired from 7.30pm to 10.00pm.
 The show was subject to scheduling adjustments over the subsequent fifteen years, varying in duration from 2 hours to 3.5 hours, broadcast within the time frame from 6.00pm to 10.00pm.
 The show was the first BBC production to broadcast live from Ibiza, Spain.
 Gordon left the show in 2003, when it changed to a three-hour length.
 In addition, a one-hour Sunday edition of the programme was broadcast at 7.00pm from April 1992 to April 1993, called "The Essential Selection - Part 2".

-From 29 September 2006 to at least 2013, the show has been entitled simply, "Pete Tong" (although the feature "Essential New Tune" remains), and is currently broadcast from 10.00pm to 1.00am.
-The 500th show was broadcast on 23/24 April 2010, featuring Tong on the Friday night, and Tong plus DJ's Sasha and Richie Hawtin live from Circus nightclub in Liverpool.
+From 29 September 2006 to at least 2013, the show was entitled simply Pete Tong (although the feature "Essential New Tune" remains), and is currently broadcast from 10.00pm to 1.00am.
+The 500th show was broadcast on 23/24 April 2010, featuring Tong on the Friday night, and Tong plus DJs Sasha and Richie Hawtin live from Circus nightclub in Liverpool.

 In September 2020, the show changed time slot to 10:00pm each Friday night.
 It is usually pre-recorded by Pete Tong from his Los Angeles studio where he currently resides.

-From October 2020, the show acts as the drivetime show on BBC Radio 1 Dance, airing 4 pm - 6 pm Monday to Thursday.
+From October 2020, the show acts as the drivetime show on BBC Radio 1 Dance, airing 4pm–6pm Monday to Thursday.